Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$

-By Proposition \ref{pro:nonflat}, we can restrict ourselves to the case that $X_i$ is non-flat, $i=1,2.$ Indeed, if the theorem held in the non flat case, the immersions $Y^j_{\sigma_j}$ in Proposition \ref{pro:nonflat} would lie in the closure of $\Rg(\mathcal{E}_{X_\sigma}(N))$ in $\mathcal{E}_{N}^*(M \cup \beta),$ were $\Rg$ is the restriction map in Definition \ref{def:rest}, hence the same would occur for $X$ and the first part of the theorem would hold.
-The second one would be also obtained in the same process.
+To finish, notice that if the Fundamental Approximation Theorem held in the non-flat case, the immersions $(Y^j,N^j|_\beta)$ would lie in the closure of $\Rg_S(\mathcal{M}_{X_\sigma}(\nb))$ in $\mathcal{M}^*(S),$ were $\Rg_S$ is the restriction map in Definition \ref{def:rest}, hence the same would occur for $X$ and the first part of the theorem would hold.
+The second one can also be guaranteed in the process. \end{proof}